Impatient to qualify as an actuary fast?

 Actuarial science at Essex covers the full range of core skills essential for the profession.
 Our course gives you exemption from the main professional examinations, CS1, CS2, CM1, CM2, CB1, CB2, of the Institute and Faculty of Actuaries (IFoA), subject to your performance on certain modules.
 This means you can qualify as an actuary faster upon graduation.
-Actuaries enjoy high rewards and have an excellent work/life balance.
+Being an actuary is a shrewd career choice - actuaries enjoy high rewards and have an excellent work/life balance.

 "My favourite modules were those where I was able to work hands-on with data performing analysis, building models, and learning to code.
 In the era of big data it is an important skill to be able to manipulate, interpret, and gain insights from your data.
 I had a brilliant experience at Essex, loved the Colchester Campus, and had a great relationship with the lecturers.
 I am currently working as a Pricing Analyst for RSA Insurance, the oldest property insurance company in the UK.
 I work within the SME Non-Motor team, pricing shops, offices, pubs, restaurants, hotels, tradespeople, and landlords."

 The advent of the digital era has revolutionised the study of actuarial science, expanding its frontiers and posing new challenges.

 At research level, you will embark on a journey of independent study into this thriving subject.
 You’ll be supervised by internationally recognised experts in the areas of survival analysis, forensic economics, risk management, asset-liability management, performance evaluation of funds, and much more.